labiba71/find-A-doctor-website/README.md

 # findADoctor
 This is a web-based java servlet project.
-This website shows the detailed information of dototrs/ hospital details of any location.
-Java mysql-database , java servlet is implemented in this project.
+This website shows the detailed information of doctors of hospitals .
+Mysql-database ,java servlet,html is used in this project.